North Bay Centennials: History

 Determined to return to the Memorial Cup, coach and general manager Bert Templeton began building his team for another championship run.
-In 1991–92 North Bay would return to the OHL finals, losing to their northern counterparts, the Sault Ste.
+In 1991–92 North Bay returned to the OHL finals, losing to their northern counterparts, the Sault Ste.
 Marie Greyhounds in seven games.
 Templeton was awarded the OHL Executive of the Year for the 1991–92 season.

 Two years later in 1994, North Bay was on top of the league winning the Hamilton Spectator Trophy.
-They entered the playoffs as the #1 ranked junior team in Canada.
-This time the Centennials would prevail in the finals by defeating the Detroit Junior Red Wings in seven games.
+They entered the playoffs as the top-ranked junior team in Canada.
+The Centennials prevailed in the finals by defeating the Detroit Junior Red Wings in seven games, winning the final game on an overtime goal by Jason Campeau.
 Injuries began to take their toll on the team as they headed to the 1994 Memorial Cup, played in Laval, Quebec.
 North Bay dropped all three games on the round-robin; losing 5-4 to the Laval Titan, 3-1 to the Chicoutimi Saguenéens, and 5-1 to the Kamloops Blazers.

-Templeton was awarded the Ontario Hockey League and Canadian Hockey League Coach of the Year in 1994.
-He asked for a raise in renegotiating his contract.
-When the raise was not given, Templeton and the Centennials parted ways.

-After Bert Templeton was let go, the Centennials fell on hard times with many losing seasons.
-The Cents never regained their previous form and attendance dropped off yearly.

-For the 1999–2000 season, the Centennials released new uniforms with an updated logo to boost retail sales.
-However, profits were still declining.
-Combined with an aging facility, the team became unprofitable and was ultimately sold to a group of American investors in 2002, and moved to Saginaw, Michigan to become the Saginaw Spirit.

-The community of North Bay went nine years without the OHL until 2012, when the Brampton Battalion announced they were relocating to the city, keeping the Battalion moniker for the franchise.
+In the summer of 1994, Ted Thomson bought a 50 percent share of the team from John Hopper.
+In 1998, Thomson bought the remaining 50 per cent share of the team from Hopper, then later brought in Bill Finnis as a minority partner.
+An updated team logo was used from 1998 to 2002, which featured an angry-looking railroad engineer holding a hockey stick.
+In December 2001, Thomson and Finnish sold the team to Michigan businessman Richard Garber.
+At the end of the 2001-02 OHL season, the Centennials relocated to Michigan becoming the Saginaw Spirit.